Bun Lai is a James Beard Foundation nominated chef and a Seafood Watch Ambassador who is on the vanguard of the worldwide sustainable food movement.

-Bun Lai was a speaker at the biggest fisheries event in the world, the American Fisheries Society’s 141st annual meeting.
-He is a sought-after speaker who has spoken at Chicago Ideas Week, International Festival of Arts & Ideas, Google, Monterey Bay Aquarium, New England Aquarium, Rensselaer Polytechnic Institute, Yale University, Wesleyan University, Williams College, New York University, Southern Connecticut State University, Museum of the City of New York and the U.S. Department of Agriculture.
+Bun is a sought after speaker.
+He was the keynote speaker at the biggest fisheries event in the world, the American Fisheries Society’s 141st annual meeting.
+He has, also, spoken at Chicago Ideas Week, International Festival of Arts & Ideas, Google, Monterey Bay Aquarium, New England Aquarium, Rensselaer Polytechnic Institute, Yale University, Harvard University, Wesleyan University, Williams College, New York University, Museum of the City of New York and the U.S. Department of Agriculture.

-Bun Lai is the cooking and nutrition leader at New Haven Farms, a pioneering nonprofit organization that addresses the health and development of the community through urban agriculture.
+Bun is the former cooking and nutrition Director at New Haven Farms, a pioneering nonprofit organization that addresses the health and development of the low-income diabetics through urban agriculture.

-Bun Lai is also the cooking and sustainability instructor for an internship program created in collaboration with Common Ground High School and the Yale Psychiatry Wellness Initiative.
+Bun is also a Director of an internship/mentorship program created in collaboration with Common Ground High School and the Yale Psychiatry Wellness Initiative.